Vexcited/DiscordLaunchpadMIDILightEffectViewer/README.md

-# DiscordLaunchpadMIDILightEffectViewer
+# BetterDiscord - DiscordLaunchpadMIDILightEffectViewer

-A Discord plugin that allows preview of Launchpad light effects inside Discord via WebMIDI injection and stuff like that.
+> A BetterDiscord plugin that allows preview of Launchpad light effects inside Discord via WebMIDI injection and stuff like that.

+## How to use ?

+> TODO

+## Development

+> TODO